alyssahellrung/readmeGenerator/Develop/README.md

 To install necessary dependencies, run the following command:

-None
+npm install inquirer

 ## Usage

-Enter a city name in the input box and press the search button.
-The current weather conditions will appear as well as a five-day forecast.
-The searched city will be saved as a button, so feel free to search for as many cities as you would like and revisit any of your previously searched cities just by pressing the button.
+Users can enter a city name into the search field and click the search button, at which point the current weather conditions and five-day forecast for that city will appear on the page.
+Searched cities are saved as buttons for easy future reference.

 ## Version